vezel-dev/zig-sdk/README.md

   expected, enabling a rapid development loop.
-* **Sensible NuGet packaging:** Out of the box, `dotnet pack` with `Zig.Sdk` will produce NuGet packages containing cross-built binaries for all platforms that your project declares support for.
+* **Sensible NuGet packaging:** Out of the box, `dotnet pack` with `Zig.Sdk` will produce NuGet packages containing cross-built binaries for all platforms that your project supports.
 Also, your public C and C++ header files will be bundled, as will your Zig source code.
 This makes the resulting NuGet package easy to consume both in `Microsoft.NET.Sdk` projects and in other `Zig.Sdk` projects.
 * **Multi-project solutions:**
   [Soon™.](https://github.com/alexrp/zig-msbuild-sdk/issues/8)
 * **Easy to use:** Just add an entry to your `global.json`, and create a project